Maths is one of the most highly-requested subjects on Superprof every year.

 Through studying numbers, humans have made maths a rich and fascinating subject.
 Even basic math mastery where children learn how to multiply, divide, add, subtract and name polygons is far more amazing than we appreciate.

-The human obsession with counting, telling time, and solving puzzles have led us practising polynomial and quadratic equations, Pythagorean triples and evaluating the integral.
+The human obsession with counting, telling time, and solving puzzles have led us to practise polynomial and quadratic equations, Pythagorean triples and evaluating the integral.

 Solving problems is in our bones.